Railway to Jerusalem

 Because of the growing international interest in the region, both England and France competed against the Ottoman Empire about control over the area.
 The English and French interests did not succeed in financing the project.
 It took another 10 year until the French Jew Joseph Navon build the railway.
 He involved his friend, the Swiss Christian banker Johannes Frutiger, to finance the project.
 Frutiger was a good friend of Schick and originally sent to Jerusalem by the same Swiss organisation.
 That first track was made with a 1000 mm narrow gauge, but was soon widened to 1050 mm and later rebuild once again to the standard gauge of 1435 mm.

 Similar station buildings were built up both in Jaffa and Jerusalem.
-The one in Jaffa was remodelled in 2009 and is now used as exhibition-hall, while the Jerusalem building still waits for its remodelling to be done.
+The one in Jaffa was remodelled in 2009 and is now used as exhibition-hall, while the Jerusalem building was remodeled just recently and is now transformed into a culinary centre with restaurants, cafeshops and icecreambars, open seven days a week.

 Most information about Schick’s plan for the railway Jaffa – Jerusalem have been destroyed, there are some sources left, one important is the collection of letters from Conrad Schick to PEF (Palestinian Exploration Found in London).